DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 	- Lost Doll
 		- Reduced cost from 33% HP -> 25% HP
 		- Activation sound is now networked.
-		- Disabled VFX due to concerns about networking (was set up in a nonstandard way).
+		- Disabled VFX due to concerns about networking (it was set up in a nonstandard way).
 			- It only showed for the host, and not clients.
 			- Replaced it with a simple placeholder effect for now.
 Not sure if I'll get around to fixing it fully.